Code of Safe Practice

 procedures

-All Acupuncture Society members must ensure that they have recieved proper training in safe use and management of sharps prior to Joining
+All Acupuncture Society members must ensure that they have received proper training in the safe use and management of sharps before Joining

 Recording and investigating a sharps injury